-Studies looking at Hyaluronan injections, like Synvisc knee injections, vary in their results.
+Studies looking at Hyaluronan injections, such as Synvisc, vary in their results.
 Some show significant pain relief lasting up to 6 months, others show no effect when compared to placebo injections.
 The general consensus is that they have a short term relief but will need to be combined with other arthritis treatments for maximum benefit.
 It often takes a few weeks to notice any effect from Hyaluronan knee injections, so don’t worry if you don’t feel any benefit initially.

 Joint lubricant injections are most effective for people suffering from mild to moderate arthritis.
 Clinical trials have suggested that synvisc injections can delay or prevent the need for knee replacement surgery, but the evidence is still inconclusive at this time.

 Synvisc knee injections received FDA approval in the US in 1997.
 However, they are not currently recommended under the NICE guidelines (National Institute for Clinical Excellence) in the UK for the treatment of arthritis, and are not routinely administered by UK Rheumatologists.

 There have been no serious side effects reported from the use of synvisc injections.
 The most common side effect is a short term increase in inflammation in the knee.
 This only happens in approximately 3% of cases and usually only last a few days.
 There is also a small risk of infection.

 NB SAFETY ADVICE: You should not do any strenuous activity for 48 hours after having knee injections such as jogging, sports or heavy lifting.

 Another common type of knee injection is Corticosteroid injections.
 Find out more including indications for treatment, effectiveness and side effects by visiting the knee injections page.